Applies to: KNA, KMA, KOA, KWA

 Many application protocols do not support user authentication on a proxy.
 Even in protocols with a proxy authentication mechanism it may be undesirable to use it in some situations.
 Nevertheless, we may still want to perform access control and network usage monitoring for individual users.
 The out-of-band authentication (OOBA) provides a solution in such cases.
 It is based on the fact that for any network protocol, the proxy knows the IP address of the client machine.
 The OOBA simply binds user names with IP addresses.
 There is an OOBA server, which maintains a table containing pairs of user names and IP addresses.
 When a proxy accepts a new network connection, it sends the client IP address to the authentication server and receives the corresponding user name or the information that no user is authenticated from that IP address.
 As is the case with other authentication methods, the user name can be used as a condition for ACL selection.

 As the out-of-band authentication cannot distinguish connections from a single IP address, more than one user cannot be authenticated on a single client machine at the same time.
+For this reason, computer accounts (i.e. users whose name ends with a dollar) are not automatically added to the OOB session table.
 On the other hand, one user can be authenticated on many machines simultaneously.

 A sample configuration of the OOB authentication is displayed in